Get Stuff We Love

 After her post started to get a lot of attention online, the trainer apologized for offering unsolicited advice but continued to miss the point.
 "He responded today and said that shame is a great motivational tool," she told TODAY.

-As for Young and her fiance, they're putting this troll in the rearview mirror and are looking forward to celebrating their love in late 2018!
+As for Young and her fiance, they putting the incident in the rearview mirror and look forward to a lifetime of celebrating their love in style!